The Holyland Challenge

 % Rideable (time)

-Traverse the Golan Heights, ring around the Sea of Galilee, ride the boardwalk along the Mediterranean Sea into the modern city of Tel Aviv, push through the crowded souk in the old city of Jerusalem, descend 4000ft to the Dead Sea, and enjoy the flowing, durable trail of the world’s first government sponsored national singletrack biking trail– the Israel Bike Trail– which comprises the last 200 miles of the route across the Negev Desert.
+Traverse the Golan Heights, ring around the Sea of Galilee, ride the boardwalk along the Mediterranean Sea into the modern city of Tel Aviv, push through the crowded souk in the old city of Jerusalem, descend 4000ft to the Dead Sea, and enjoy the flowing, durable trail of the world’s first government sponsored national singletrack biking trail–the Israel Bike Trail–which comprises the last 200 miles of the route across the Negev Desert.
 Pack your bags with hummus and pita, halva, fresh cucumbers, a tall can of Goldstar lager- it’s a big ride.

-The Holyland Challenge (HLC) is an adventurous path across Israel exclusively comprised of public-access routes and is open to ride at any time of the year.
+The Holyland Challenge (HLC) is an adventurous path across the Golan Heights and Israel exclusively comprised of public-access routes and is open to ride at any time of the year.
 Summers are hot and dry, winters in the north may be cool and rainy.
 In many areas substantial rains can lead to unridable conditions or flash floods, although most of the country is dry most of the time.
 The northern half of the country, north of Be’er Sheva is characterized by a classic Mediterranean climate, while the southern half of the country is desert.
 Spring and fall are the best times to ride, especially March and April.
 Winter can be surprisingly cool, although anyone from a more northern climate won’t be surprised by the weather.

 The HLC route begins in the Golan Heights, which despite historical conflict, has been safe and stable for several decades.
 The route does not enter the West Bank, although a tour through modern Palestine is recommended if time allows.
 There are some fantastic natural trails in the West Bank, including the famed Sugar Trail through the Judaean Desert from Jerusalem down to Jericho at the Dead Sea.

 As a visitor to Israel you can expect to be welcomed by everyone you meet, and the famed hospitality of the Middle East is not exclusive to any one cultural group, but is shared by all.
 If you are lucky, while traveling in Israel, you may share tea with Bedouins in the desert, a meal recognizing the Passover Seder with a Jewish family, and coffee in a Palestinian community.
-Visitors to Israel have a special opportunity to meet diverse groups in private settings, a luxury not immediately available to many local residents– Jewish, Palestinian, or otherwise– due to cultural tensions.
+Visitors to Israel have a special opportunity to meet diverse groups in private settings, a luxury not immediately available to many local residents–Jewish, Palestinian, or otherwise–due to cultural tensions.
 Visitors from Europe and the English-speaking world will feel at home in modern Israeli society.
 English is widely spoken, especially among educated professionals and those working in tourism.
 Cities feature progressive planning, bike paths, and housing, while public transit via trains and the Egged bus system is simple and afordable, even with a bike.
 If you ever need anything, just ask.
 You are likely to receive more answers or assistance than you need.

 The HLC originated in 2014 as an organized bikepacking challenge across Israel with over two dozen participants at the start line.
 Zohar Kantor returned from the Tour Divide in 2012 with the energy to create something similar at home; Limor Shany was enlisted to develop a track across the country, building on his organized mountain bike tours of Israel; Ilan Tevet is responsible for much of the organization and networking which has made the HLC event successful.